otmpsi2023/OT-MP-PSI/README.md

 ## About The Repo

 We have successfully compiled the code on Ubuntu 22, macOS Monterey (Intel chip) and macOS Sonoma (Apple Silicon).
-Please note that the implementation is optimized for experimental use only and is not intended for production environments.
+Please note that the implementation is for experimental usage only.

 ## Dependencies